 I’m in.
 Where do I start?

-What else can I do from the comfort of my couch?
+What else can I do from the couch?

-Nickname your savings account.
+Nickname your savings.
 Not just because it’s fun.
-Naming your savings helps you establish an emotional connection to your goal.
-Which science says is the key to making real progress.
-Some nickname inspo for your emergency savings: ‘Oh, F*#k Fund.’
-‘Plot Twist.’
-Get creative.
+This helps you establish an emotional connection to your goal.
+Which is key to making real progress.
+Some unsolicited inspo: ‘Oh, Sh*t Fund,’ ‘Gotta GTFO,’ ‘Treat Myself.’

 Replace a bad habit with a good one.
 Bad habits usually make us feel good.
 So instead of cutting expensive habits cold turkey, create a new, better-for-you habit that also makes you happy.
 Experts call this technique ‘substitution.’
-Think: every time you say ‘no’ to takeout, reward your savings account with a $5 deposit.
+Go figure.
+Think: every time you make dinner vs. order it in, put $5 in savings.

-Let’s get visual.
+Get visual.
 Psychologists have found that just imagining yourself hitting your goals can help you turn them into reality.
-So make a vision board or tape a pic of your dream vacation spot to the back of your credit card.
+Make a vision board or tape a pic of your dream house to the back of your credit card.
 That way, you’re reminded of what you’re saving for each time you pull out your wallet.
-Cheesy, but just go with it.
-Oh, and maybe download Face App.
-One study found that when people saw age-enhanced photos of themselves, they were more motivated to save for retirement.
+Cheesy, but effective.

 Don’t touch this.
-If shopping is your saving kryptonite, try keeping your hands to yourself at the store.
+Next time you're in a store, try keeping your hands to yourself.
 Research has shown that simply holding a product increases your likelihood of buying it.

 Phone a friend.
-Researchers say buddying up with someone else who’s working on a similar goal can help you reach yours.
-Cheer each other on.
-Or make it a competition to see who can save more.
-Perfect approach for people who manage to make even Cards Against Humanity competitive AF.
+Buddying up with someone else who’s working on a similar goal can help you reach yours.
+Cheer each other on (from a social distance).
+Or make it a virtual competition to see who can save more.

-When it comes to making smart money moves, mindset is everything.
-So if it feels like the grass is growing faster than your savings, get your mind right with some Bill Nye-backed habits that can help you get where you’re going a whole lot faster.
+If it feels like the grass is growing faster than your savings, get in the right mindset with some Bill Nye-backed habits.